ccao-data/ptaxsim/README.md

 ### Database installation

 PTAXSIM relies on a separate SQLite database to function correctly.
-This database contains the information about properties, taxing districts, and TIF districts necessary to calculate tax bills.
-To use this
+This database contains information about properties, taxing districts, and TIF districts necessary to calculate tax bills.
+To use this database:
-database:

 1. Download the compressed database file from the CCAO’s public S3 bucket.
 [Link